blakeaw/GAlibrate/README.md

 #### Numba
 **GAlibrate** also includes an implementation of the core genetic algorithm that takes advantage of [Numba](https://numba.pydata.org/)-based JIT compilation and optimization to accelerate the algorithm.
 This version of genetic algorithm is used if Numba is installed.

+#### tqdm
+GAO runs will display a progress bar that tracks the passage of generations when the [tqdm](https://github.com/tqdm/tqdm) package installed.

 #### PySB
 [PySB](http://pysb.org/) is needed to run PySB models, and it is therfore needed if you want to use tools from the galibrate.pysb_utils package.